 Q: How should I store my single-cell suspension?

-We don't support other types of fixation such as formaldehyde--aldehydes will disrupt membrane stability, something necessary to retain the "single-cellness" of the assay.
+We don't support other types of fixation in either the Single Cell Gene Expression or Single Cell Immune Profiling assays, such as formaldehyde which disrupt membrane stability, something necessary to retain the "single cell-ness" of the assay.
 Additionally, the crosslinking and degradation of the nucleic acids may compromise data quality.
-Even in bulk RNA-Seq, you have lots of degraded RNA from formaldehyde-fixed samples, so these are not recommended for 10x assay.
+Even in bulk RNA-Seq, it is common to get degraded RNA from formaldehyde-fixed samples, so these are not recommended in these 10x single cell RNA-seq assays.